TECH

 Published: April 22, 2024

 Today, more and more equipment for workouts has Bluetooth in place.
-Thus, you might be tempted to create an app to enable users to connect to those devices, track their progress, and control their fitness devices using a smartphone.
+This equipment can be used in various types of applications, including corporate fitness app development, to enhance the user experience and provide more personalized fitness tracking and guidance.
+Thus, you might be tempted to learn how to build a fitness tracking app that enables users to connect to those devices, track their progress, and control their fitness devices using a smartphone.

-In this article, we’re going to take a look at how to start such a Bluetooth connection in a React Native fitness app, find out the differences between major protocols, the ways to identify the protocols & the device itself, and, of course, to control it.
+In this article, we’re going to take a look at how to create a wellness app with Bluetooth connectivity in React Native, find out the differences between major protocols, the ways to identify the protocols & the device itself, and, of course, to control it.
 Then, we’ll discuss the potential pitfalls each protocol has and how we can overcome them.
-Lastly, we’ll show you how we created a fitness app in React Native for our client.
+Lastly, we’ll show you how we implemented a fitness app idea in React Native for our client.

 We’re not going to have all the code written in this article because it’d take hours to read, and the actual ways you overcome the pitfalls might differ, depending on your tech stack and personal wishes.

-This is a detailed guide for all developers working on connecting fitness devices to the React Native workout app or simply willing to learn more.
+This is a detailed guide for all developers involved in Bluetooth app development, particularly those connecting fitness devices to the React Native workout app or simply willing to learn more.
 Even though we write our code in React Native, most of the article code should be platform-agnostic, so you can skip the React Native part and get to the protocols themselves.

 ⚙️ BLE Hardware Details